flokoe/bash-hackers-wiki/docs/index.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

-[What would YOU like to see here?](wishes) (outdated and locked, please use the discussions)

 **Stranger!** Feel free to comment or edit the contents on GitHub.
-There is a [Bash Hackers Wiki needs love page](/meta/need_love) that lists some things to do.
+Use GitHub Issues to submit bugs and GitHub Discussions for enhancements, requests and general feedback/discussion.

 ## Scripting and general information